-In order for you to enjoy your treadmill for a long time, it is important to do some basic maintenance regularly and conscientiously.
-The intervals of this work depend very much on the degree of utilization of the device and therefore, the specified intervals can be quite short.
+For you to enjoy your treadmill for a long time, it is important to do some basic maintenance regularly and conscientiously.
+The intervals of this work depend very much on the degree of utilisation of the device and therefore, the intervals may need to be shorter than specified.